BackupNerd/Backup-Scripts/README.md

 	Script to set a value for the Device Alias column in the Backup Management Console.
 	This script is for Automatic Deployed, Passphrase enabled devices.
-	Note, Using this script with a Private Key Encrpytion device will convert it to Passphrase encryption.
+	Note, Using this script with a Private Key Encryption device will convert it to Passphrase Encryption.

 SW MSP_MSPBenhancedMonitoringDeploymentConfiguration_01jul2020jr1.pdf